 I’m a passionate and very loyal person and love to work with brands that I truely believe in.
-If you feel your brand aligns with mine, please contact my agent Brenda Janschek at Good Influence here or fill out the contact form below.
+If you feel your brand aligns with mine, please contact my agent Brenda Janschek at Good Influence here.

 My recipes (and photographs) have featured on JamieOliver.com, FoodMatters.com and I currently write for several magazines including Wellbeing EatWell and Haven Magazine.
 I love creating recipes using whole food ingredients so if you’d like to collaborate, I’d be happy to discuss my ideas with you.

 I love presenting professional development and corporate health sessions.
 I present annually at the Australian Health and Wellness Summit, I have lectured at Australian College of Natural Medicine and have presented regularly as a resident Naturopath on talk back radio (6PR).